tntrung/jekyll-now/_posts/2017-08-04-Learning-Keras-by-Examples.md

 b = tf.Variable(tf.zeros([10]))
 ```

-For similicity, we initialize `W` and `b` with zero matrices by `tf.zeros` which works with linear model.
+For similarity, we initialize `W` and `b` with zero matrices by `tf.zeros` which works with linear model.
 However, the zero weights are not applicable for deep neural network in the next examples.
 We then can define the model and define loss function of cross entropy:

 ```python
 y = tf.nn.softmax(tf.matmul(x, W) + b)